-You learn 5 times faster and you remember forever if the content you are learning has a contextual or emotional load.
+You learn 5 times faster, and you remember forever, if you have a contextual or emotional connection with the content you are learning.

-Yeah, we’ve all heard that but how do we actually do that?
+We’ve all heard that, but how do we actually do it?

-Taalhammer will search for some examples that you can click and save.
-You’ll see that You’ll quickly be able to say that sentence fluently.
-You can also translate your sentence by clicking here.
+Or imagine you had a conversation and wanted to say, “Let’s have a drink after work,” and didn’t know how.
+Just start typing it in our editor and Taalhammer will search for some examples that you can click and save.
+You’ll see that you will quickly be able to say that sentence fluently.
+You can also use our auto-translation to translate your own sentences .

 It’s a very good way of learning.
 By remembering the whole sentence you also learn the structure and the way of saying something.
 There is more to it, our Spaced Repetition algorithm trains you on that sentence so you can easily recall, say and even swap parts of the sentence fluently.
 This is how we create native-like language reflexes.

 Create sentences with variations of the same verb

 Working with the Taalhammer Board will allow you to quickly automate things in language like asking questions, negating, accepting, confirming something etc. With a few clicks you can easily create many variations of sentences by changing the person speaking or moving it to the future or the past.